 - A possible high-level schedule of the conference, which should be based on recent CHI PLAY conferences.
 Innovative ideas for other sessions or sub-events are very welcome

 - Short bios of the general chairs and any local chairs or other community members, who have indicated their willingness to serve.
 Program Chairs for the archival papers/notes track should NOT be specified.
 The SC will work with the general chairs to choose program chairs after the host is chosen.

 - Potential local sponsors, both public bodies and local companies.

 - It is essential that proposals reflect CHI PLAY’s commitment to diversity and inclusivity (this should be reflected in all aspects of the conference from the choice of general chairs through to the day-to-day running of the conference itself).

 Prospective hosts are encouraged to review the ACM SIG Conference Planning Guide.
 As an ACM-sponsored conference, the ACM takes on financial liability (e.g., signing contracts for the venue) and will assist the general chairs with negotiations with a suitable venue as necessary.

 As with previous conferences, it is crucial to keep the registration costs and other costs associated with attending the conference as low as possible, so that attendance is open to as many people as possible.
 Please focus please focus on finding cost-effective options for catering and other expected costs and listing low-cost accommodation possibilities.

-If you are thinking of submitting a proposal, please get in touch with the chair of the steering committee, Daniel Johnson email@example.com, or any other member of the steering committee.
+Deadline for proposals: Wednesday, 30th November 2022 – but earlier submissions are welcome.
+If you are thinking of submitting a proposal, please get in touch with the chair of the steering committee, Daniel Johnson firstname.lastname@example.org, or any other member of the steering committee.
 The SC is happy to help advise prospective hosts before a final proposal is submitted.